kenaolb/kenaolb/README.md

 ## 👨‍💻 About Me

-I'm a passionate Full-Stack Developer with a knack for building dynamic and responsive web applications.
+I'm Full-Stack Developer with a knack for building dynamic and responsive web applications.
 My expertise lies in both frontend and backend development, making me proficient in creating seamless user experiences and robust server-side functionalities.

 ---